 A closure now would not replicate the future conditions after rail construction begins because ramp changes and the addition of the new R8A lanes are not complete.

 Is there a mandated “Trial Run” of the R8A lanes and ramp closures before construction starts?

 No, this is not listed as a requirement in any official project document.

 When will the new R8A Eastbound I-90 exit ramp through the tunnel onto Island Crest Way be completed?

-WSDOT is leading this construction process.
-It must and will be completed before the Center Roadway Express Lanes can be closed for light rail construction in June 2017.
+WSDOT is leading this construction process and intends for the ramp to be open shortly after the Center Roadway Express Lanes are closed in June 2017.